fox-it/dissect-docs/docs/source/supported-targets.rst

 Containers
 ~~~~~~~~~~

-Containers provide an interface for Dissect to interact with a disk-like structure in a consistent way.
+Containers lets Dissect interact with a disk-like structure in a consistent way.
-These can be files or a harddisk.
+These can be virtual machine files, forensic containers or a harddisk itself.

 .. seealso::